 Teeth that meet correctly and are not crowded, stick out, or protrude, are protected, as they should be by the lips and soft tissues surrounding the mouth.
 They are less vulnerable to trauma, getting "knocked out" or damaging fractures.

 Straight teeth make all manner of oral function easier.
 The result is that you can bite into your food, chew, and speak, without difficulty or impediment.

 Teeth and jaws that are well-aligned mean less wear on the teeth.
 When teeth don't line up or meet as they should, they often exhibit uneven and excessive areas of wear.

 A good bite supports temporomandibular joint health and function.
 A less than ideal occlusion can affect your oral function and comfort.
 TMJ disorders are associated with a wide range of problems, including headaches, jaw pain, difficulty opening and closing your mouth, as well as other types of head and neck pain.

 With good oral health and well-being mutually dependent upon each other, a well-aligned smile is essential to overall wellness.

-At the office of Bahri Dental Group, we provide integrated care to help children and adults enjoy the benefits a well-aligned, beautiful, and healthy smiles.
-Whether your visit to our practice is for a dental checkup or consultation visit, we’ll assess the look, health, and function of your smile and advise you if orthodontic treatment is right for your smile.
+At the office of Bahri Dental Group, we provide integrated orthodontic care to help children and adults enjoy the benefits a well-aligned, beautiful, and healthy smiles.
+Whether your visit to our practice is for an orthodontic or dental checkup or consultation visit, we'll assess the look, health, and function of your smile and advise you if orthodontic treatment is right for your smile.